PeterRyder/Chordial/README.md

-This is a basic parser for Music XML.
+A basic music parser and analyzer using music21

 The license is included in License.txt